techcentaur/poodle-attack/README.md

 # How to run the code

+For to input some data, run it like this
-`python3 poodle.py <type data here>`
+`python3 poodle.py "type data here"`

-it uses the typed data and simulate the vulnerability
+For to use the hard-coded data: "Cryptography Assignment 3 by Ankit", run it like this

 `python3 poodle.py`
-it uses the hard-coded data: "Cryptography Assignment 3 by Ankit"